 Expand your search by using subject headings in the law library's catalog to locate more sources.
 Relevant subject headings from our catalog include:

-Catalog Searching Tips: To search materials in the catalog by subject, use our Advanced Search.
-Select "subject" in the first drop-down box, then enter a subject heading (such as one of the above) in the corresponding search box.
+To search materials in the catalog by subject, use our Advanced Search.
+Select "subject" in the first drop-down box, then enter a subject heading (such as one of the ones suggested on this page) in the corresponding search box.
 You can run the search alone or include additional terms in additional search boxes below.
 To find books, it may help to first narrow your search to "Law Library Catalog" or "Georgetown Univ. + Local Academic Libraries" using one of the radio buttons at the top of the page.
 After running a search, you can sort by "Date-newest first" on the left to put the most recent materials at the top.
 You can also narrow your results to books only on the left under "Resource Type."